 What research is being done for iritis?

-Since iritis usually responds so well to treatment, the research is primarily concerned with the management of cases which recur frequently or do not respond to conventional treatment.
-Besides looking for more effective medications, research also is concerned with looking for the best way of delivering medications to the eyedrops, pills, or injections.
+The field of uveitis includes many inflammatory eye conditions, as well as iritis, and major work is ongoing.
+Because iritis usually responds so well to treatment, the research is primarily concerned with the management of cases which are more severe or involve the eye more extensively This work benefits our understanding of the mecanism of iritis and the treatment or it.
+Besides looking for more effective medications, there is also research concerned with looking for the best way of delivering medications to the eye.

 Where can I find out more information about iritis?